20 Areas of improvement examples and how to identify yours

 17. Adaptability skills

 While every job comes with a description, every role can expand into new areas.
-This is especially true for a successful career at startups, where things change quickly.
-For that reason, employees must be flexible.
+This is especially true for a successful career at a startup, where things change quickly.
+For that reason, employees must be flexible

 • Do you remain calm and flexible in the face of unexpected change?